Vegan Chocolate Cake with a Date-Sweetened Option

 - Make it gluten-free- This cake recipe is not gluten-free, but Minimalist Baker has a great GF Baking Guide that can help convert this cake.

-How to make chocolate vegan cake
+How to make vegan chocolate cake

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.